 Teams may consist of students from different year groups (e.g. a year 9 student and year 10 student are allowed to form a team).
 However, they will be required to debate in the Swans Division of the competition.

 If you would like to watch a BP debate, to the right are some example videos in BP style.
-Similar general debating resources and documents are available in Development.
+Similar general debating resources and documents are available on our youtube channel.